You Will Never Feel 100% Ready. That Is Normal.

 Every student waiting to schedule the Florida real estate exam has the same internal conversation.
 "I should study one more week."
 "I am not confident about mortgages."
 "What if I get a hard version?"
 "Maybe I will feel more ready next month."

-You will not feel more ready next month.
-You will feel approximately the same, because the anxiety you are experiencing is not caused by a lack of preparation.
-It is caused by the stakes.
+You may not feel more ready next month.
+If your scores are already strong, the anxiety you are experiencing may not be caused by a lack of preparation.
+It may be caused by the stakes.
 You care about the outcome.
-That concern does not go away with more studying.
-It goes away when you walk out of Pearson VUE with a passing score.
+That concern does not always disappear with more studying.
+It often disappears when you walk out of Pearson VUE knowing the exam is behind you.

-The students who pass the Florida real estate exam are not the ones who felt ready.
-They are the ones who checked the data, confirmed the data said they were ready, and scheduled the exam despite not feeling ready.
+The strongest candidates are not always the ones who feel ready.
+They are the ones who check the data, confirm the data says they are in range, and schedule the exam despite normal nerves.
 Feelings and data measure different things.
-Your feelings measure your anxiety about the unknown.
-Your data measures your actual probability of passing.
+Your feelings measure anxiety about the unknown.
+Your data measures readiness patterns you can act on.

 This post replaces the feeling-based decision with a data-based one.
 Five benchmarks.
 If you meet all five, schedule the exam.
 If you do not, the post tells you exactly what to fix before scheduling.